As a kid, I often felt helpless and unsafe around the people who were supposed to love me the most.

 I don’t remember anything else about that trip, but as I write this to you today, I feel the tiny tremors in my spine and my belly hurts.
-To this day, I cannot fathom why anyone would ever lift a small child up and do such a thing.
-Why a mother would not only stand by and do nothing, but then laugh when it was over.
+To this day, I cannot fathom why anyone would ever lift a small child and do such a thing.
+Why a mother would not only stand by and do nothing but then laugh when it was over?
 Why a father would not kick the living shit out of an uncle who treated his daughter this way.
-I try not to linger in the whys.
+I try not to linger on the whys.

 I know my family was seriously screwed up.
 Wounded.